po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 The hashtag symbol `#` is used for comments, but what do you think the `echo` command does?
 The `echo` command is used to print data.
 In this case, we want to print the phrase "Hello World!" on one line with dividing lines above and below it, so we use three different `echo` statements.

+### Test the Script

 That's all we need to do for this simple first application, so let's test it.
-Save the file, navigate to where this file is from your command line, and run the file by using the following command:
+Save the file, navigate to its location in the command line, and then run the file by using the following command:

 ```sh
 ./hello.sh
 ```

-Depending on your operating system, you may run into a permissions error that looks something like the following codeblock:
+Depending on your operating system, you may run into a permissions error that looks something like the following:

 ```sh
 # it may say something other than `zsh`